Fine-tuning can Help Detect Pretraining Data from Large Language Models: Method

 In the analysis, we conduct experiments with WikiMIA ~\citep{shidetecting}, an evaluation benchmark that uses events added to Wikipedia after specific dates as non-member data.
 We use $\widetilde{\mathcal{D}}$ to denote the non-member dataset that is accessible for detectors.
 To construct the dataset $\widetilde{\mathcal{D}}$, we randomly sample a subset with 100 examples from the non-member data of WikiMIA.
 In addition, we construct the test set with 630 examples each for both members and non-members.
 Throughout this subsection, we fine-tune LLaMA-7B~\citep{touvron2023llama} with LoRA~\citep{hulora} on the non-member dataset $\widetilde{\mathcal{D}}$.
 To illustrate the effects of fine-tuning, we compare the perplexity distribution of members and non-members from the pre-trained model and the fine-tuned model.

 \paragraph{Fine-tuning decreases the perplexity of non-members.} Figures~\ref{ppl_mem} and \ref{ppl_non} present the deviation of perplexity distributions for members and non-members, throughout the fine-tuning on the non-member dataset $\widetilde{\mathcal{D}}$.
-The results show that unseen data in the pretraining tends to obtain a lower perplexity from the fine-tuned model compared to the pre-trained model.
-Contrarily, we observe that the deviation of perplexity distribution for members is negligible after the pre-trained model fine-tuning.
+The results show that unseen data in the pretraining tend to obtain a lower perplexity from the fine-tuned model than the pre-trained model.
+In contrast, we observe that the deviation of the perplexity distribution for members is negligible after fine-tuning.
 The analysis indicates that fine-tuning with a few unseen data from a specific domain can decrease the likelihood-based scores of the LLM for other unknown non-members in the domain.
 The contrast in the score deviation resulting from fine-tuning allows for the distinction between members and non-members.